-Each pedal had 20 grub screw traction (10 per side) pins that installed with a 2.5 mm allen.
+Each pedal had 20 grub screw traction (10 per side) pins that installed with a 2.5 mm Allen key.
 All the heads were tucked away safely from accidental impacts and installed from underneath.
-If you do manage to break or bend a pin, a spare bag of pins is included.
-We tend to like the gription of grub screws better than other traction pins but some pedals like the crankbrothers 5050 had grub screws that accepted the allen on the top of the pins.
+If you do manage to break or bend a pin, a bag of extra pins is included.
+We tend to like the grip of grub screws better than other traction pins, but some pedals like the crankbrothers 5050 had grub screws that accepted the Allen on the top of the pins.
 This arrangement presented a challenge when pins were bent, smashed, or clogged with dirt.

-Throwing a 5mm allen into the end of this pedal removed a threaded end cap, much like that seen on the Best Buy-winning VP Components VP-Vice that keeps all that trail dirt and grime out.
-Once removed, another threaded 5mm spacer is encountered.
+A 5mm Allen is used to remove a threaded end cap, much like that seen on the Best Buy-winning VP Components VP-Vice that keeps all the trail dirt and grime out.
+Once the end cap is removed, there is another threaded 5mm spacer inside.
 This spacer fills out the interior of the pedal body where the spindle terminates inside.
-By using a shorter, stubby chromoly axle, less stress is placed on the spindle making it less likely to experience forces that could potentially bend it out of shape like we did with the Bonmixc 9/16" pedals.
-Rebuild kits are available and the pedal can be fully serviced without removing them from the cranks, but why anyone would prefer to work on pedals on the bike versus seated at a workbench is beyond our comprehension.
+By using a shorter, stubby Chromoly axle, less stress is placed on the spindle, making it less likely to experience forces that could potentially bend it out of shape as we did with the Bonmixc 9/16" pedals.
+Rebuild kits are available, and the pedal can is fully serviceable without removing them from the cranks.

-Despite their ultra thin profile, the Race Face Atlas, Funn Python, and Bonmixc 9/16" pedals were all lighter than these.
-The strength-to-weight ratio of these pedals seemed pretty impressive as we nailed them on rocks a number of times, only to scratch the pretty purple anodized finish.
+Despite their ultra-thin profile, the Race Face Atlas, Funn Python, and Bonmixc 9/16" pedals were all lighter than these.
+The strength-to-weight ratio of these pedals seemed pretty impressive as we nailed them on rocks many times, only to scratch the pretty purple anodized finish.
 Very little in the way of excess material was used in the design of these pedals.

 Whether unrelenting grip seemed to be the goal of most pedals, this pedal allowed for a greater degree of foot movement which lent itself well to dirt jumper trickery.
 The lack of traction pins along the pedal axle and thicker 14mm profile gave him the freedom to kick a foot out and reposition it with confidence.
 For jumping and bike park missions, we often found him removing traction pins for more freedom of movement, but he didn't feel the need with this pedal.
 Whereas repositioning a foot on grippier pedals is a one-shot deal, fine-tuning foot placement was much easier with the Bladerunner.

 A fair amount of consumers might drop $143 on this pedal based on looks alone.
-They're sooo sexy with their laser etched logos, textured and machined aluminum surfaces, and they come in cool Skittle colors that add flair to your bike that will surely become a conversation piece at the trailhead.
+They're so sexy with their laser-etched logos, textured and machined aluminum surfaces and they come in cool Skittle colors that add flair to your bike that will surely become a conversation piece at the trailhead.
 If you're looking for a super grippy pedal, your dollars are better spent elsewhere.
-Riders that value lightweight, mobility, and surface area can feel confident about investing.
+Riders that value lightweight, mobility, and surface area can feel confident about investing in these pedals.

 — Sean Cronin